 British academic Tina Rae is an expert on the emotional and behavioural difficulties and needs of children.
 This 2018 book (co-written with Sarah Fulton and Laura Barton) draws on the entirety of her 30+ years experience, but focuses in on sensory processing difficulties – which can be challenging to recognise and support, even for the most dutiful teacher or parent.

-With plenty of notes, strategies, activities and educational materials on offer, this tome is a must for guardians of children who “struggle to manage their sensory world at home, school and socially”, such as those with ASD, ADHD, Foetal Alcohol Syndrome, Developmental Trauma and other similar conditions.
+With plenty of notes, strategies, activities and educational materials on offer, this tome is a must for anyone working with children who are vulnerable in this way.

 Girls and Autism: Educational, Family and Personal Perspectives

-If you were to purely take the word of TV, film and the like, you’d be forgiven for thinking that autism was an exclusive male preserve.
-Of course, the male-to-female ratio in autism is much more evenly balanced than that, and in this major new work, Professor Barry Carpenter takes a deep dive into the underrepresented world of young autistic women.
+If you were to purely take the word of TV, film and the like, you’d be forgiven for thinking that autism was exclusively male.
+Of course, the male-to-female ratio in autism is much more evenly balanced than that, and in this major new work, Professor Barry Carpenter takes a dive into the underrepresented world of young autistic women.